0cjs/sedoc/os/win/ssh.md

 See also [Windows Terminals and Terminal Emulators](terminals.md).

 The major options are:
+* Windows SSH, as distributed with later versions of Windows 10 and probably Windows 11.
 * OpenSSH and [mintty] as included in [Git for Windows].
 * [PuTTY], a set of graphical clients for SSH, telnet and raw sockets that includes a terminal emulator.